HiveTrust · A2A Settlement Architecture

 Human approvals required0

-At minimum premium (0.5%), a $100 receipt costs $1.50 total.
-At maximum premium (5.0%), $6.00.
-Dutch auctions mean agents never overpay for available capacity.
+At the lowest premium (0.5%), a $100 receipt costs $1.50 total.
+At the highest premium (5.0%), it costs $6.00.
+Dutch auctions mean agents never pay more than they need to for available capacity.

 Manus integration target